 Alternative 1 would not result in direct impacts to coastal resources.
 However, potential indirect impacts to coastal resources could result from increased runoff to nearby receiving waters.
-By implementing BMPs, Alternative 1 would have a minor indirect adverse impact on coastal resources and surface waters.
+By implementing BMPs, Alternative 1 would have a minor indirect impact on coastal resources and surface waters.
 Alternative 1 would be consistent with federal, state, and local coastal zone policies, and would not otherwise affect coastal resources.
 If training would occur within the coastal zone, the Army shall submit a federal consistency application to the NY Department of State certifying that the project complies and is consistent with the .

-Additionally, to minimize the potential for stormwater-related impacts to coastal resources, Alternative 1 would adhere to a Stormwater Pollution Prevention Plan (SWPPP).
+Additionally, to minimize the potential for stormwater-related impacts to coastal resources, Fort Drum would adhere to a Stormwater Pollution Prevention Plan (SWPPP).
+This meets coverage under the state

+SPDES General Permit for Stormwater Discharges Associated with Construction Activities and is necessary if the proposed disturbance at the off-post ground training exercise areas is greater than one acre.
+The development of the SWPPP is a requirement of that permit.
 The SWPPP would be prepared in accordance with accepted engineering practices and be consistent with the State Pollutant Discharge Elimination System and NYSDEC requirements.
 BMPs would be incorporated into Alternative 1 design to minimize erosion and sedimentation.
 All erosion and sedimentation controls would be installed prior to land disturbing activities, to ensure the reduction of sedimentation and pollutants in receiving waters.